paranthagan78/SBILife-Hackathon-Project/README.md

-# 💡 Sankalpa - AI-Powered Personalization for SBI Life Insurance
+# Sankalpa - AI-Powered Personalization for SBI Life Insurance

-## 🏁 Problem Statement
+## Problem Statement
 **Enhancing Customer Experience and Retention through AI-Driven Personalization to Improve the Propensity to Purchase**

 ---

 ## 🧠 Overview

-Sankalpa is a smart, hyper-personalized platform developed for **SBI Life HACK-AI-THON 2024**, aimed at revolutionizing how customers interact with insurance services.
-It leverages AI to deliver personalized campaigns, real-time financial insights, predictive policy recommendations, and intelligent virtual advisors.
+Developed an AI Driven Personalization Platform for SBI Life as part of a hackathon project.
+The goal was to enhance policy personalization, upselling, customer engagement, and trust through AI-powered solutions.
+The platform combines recommendation engines, AI chatbots, gamification, real-time analytics, and ethical AI practices to create an interactive and transparent customer experience.

 ---